rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/421_ros-pub-sub-with-sdk.md

 To create the build, follow below steps.
 Skip the following steps if you have already created an *io-tutorials* build earlier.

-1. On the left navigation bar, click **BUILDS**
+1. On the left navigation bar, click **Development>Builds**.
 2. Click on **ADD NEW BUILD**
 3. In the Build Name box, enter a name for the build say `io-tutorials`
 4. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
 5. Go to the next step and click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
-You may analyze the corresponding
-[build logs](/developer-guide/tooling-automation/logging/build-logs/), which helps in debugging failed builds.
+You may analyze the corresponding build logs, which helps in debugging failed builds.
+After you create the build, create the *Talker* and *Listener* package.
-Please proceed to creation of package once the build is Complete.

 ### Create Talker Package

-1. On the left navigation bar, click **CATALOG**.
+1. On the left navigation bar, click **Development>Catalog**.
 2. Click **ADD PACKAGE**.
 3. In the **Package Name** box, type in a name for the package like `Talker`.
 4. In the **Package Verison** box, enter the version of the package